Kozhi Pidi

 7. Continue to saute, till the raw smell of ginger and garlic dissipates, stirring continuously on low flame.
 Add a little more oil if needed.
 (Saute about 2 more minutes).

-8. Next, add whole spices (2 cardamoms,2 tiny sticks cinnamon,3cloves) and stir through till fragrant.
+8. Next, add whole spices (2 cardamoms,2 tiny sticks of cinnamon,3cloves) and stir through till fragrant.
 Be careful that the sauteed ingredients do not stick to the pot.
-Adjust heat accordingly.
+Adjust the heat accordingly.

 9. Add the chicken pieces and salt (1/2tsp).
 Toss and fry in the masala well.
 The chicken should be opaque throughout (no pink in the centre).